-THIS YEAR, part-timers have been active from the classroom to the state level in advocating for higher education funding and the rights of students.
-Lisa Chaddock, part-time instructor in Geography at San Diego City College and Cuyamaca Colleges, traveled to Sacramento in March to testify in the Assembly Higher Education Committee on behalf of AB 1826, which would limit full-time faculty overload to 50 percent of a full-time load.
+This year, part-timers have been active from the classroom to the state level in advocating for higher education funding and the rights of students.
+Lisa Chaddock, part-time instructor in geography at San Diego City College and Cuyamaca College, traveled to Sacramento in March to testify in the Assembly Higher Education Committee on behalf of AB 1826, which would limit full-time faculty overload to 50 percent of a full-time load.

 Chaddock describes it as “an amazing experience,” but a particularly emotional one, as she had very recently been notified of a dramatic reduction in her fall teaching schedule and elimination of her summer assignment.
 “These things swam in my head and caught in my throat as I was speaking, and I don’t know if I’ve ever come so close to falling apart in public before.”